gundik/box-with-three-tabs/README.md

 ## Usage

-One can use the app simply by running the `dist/index.html` in the web browser.
+One can use the app simply by running the `dist/index.html` in a web browser.

 Another way for getting the app run is by using the Dev Server.
 In order to use all functionalities one has to run another server (some kind of Proxy Server) which provides necessary data and services.

 Instructions for running both the Proxy Server and the Dev Sever are provided below.

 ## On-line view